 Equity in Teaching Institute

-The Equity in Teaching Institute (EqTI) takes place over two days from 9am-5pm.
-The next EqTI will be held March 11-12, 2020.
-During those two days, we will reflect on who our students are, how our courses can equitably meet our students’ needs, and what equity in teaching means to us.
-We will center the needs of students marginalized because of their race, sexual and gender identities, ability, religion, language, and/or immigration status and re-envision our courses so that we are prepared to meet the learning needs of all our students.
+The Equity in Teaching Institute (EqTI) takes place over two days.
+During the two days of our institute, we will reflect on who our students are, how our courses can equitably meet our students’ needs, and what equity in teaching means to us.
+We will center the needs of students marginalized because of their race, sexual and gender identities, disability, religion, language, and/or immigration status and re-envision our courses so that we are prepared to meet the learning needs of all our students.

-Along with space for reflection and discussion, we will offer practical tips and ways to start implementing a more equitable course design, touching on areas such as:
+Along with time for individual work and discussion in small groups, we will offer practical tips for implementing more equitable course design, including topics such as:

 - Syllabus design

 Students at Carolina have faced unprecedented challenges recently, contending not only with a global pandemic and a mental health crisis, but also issues related to anti-Black racism and violence.
 While these issues have impacted teaching and learning in our campus community, all of these circumstances make equitable teaching an even more urgent need.

 Whether or not you participate in the EqT Institute, we have compiled the following online resources to help instructors bring equitable practices into their teaching.
 You can also Request a Consultation with our CFE staff for professional guidance.